thatslifescience/github_dev/_posts/2018-01-29-All-my-friends-are-dead-VanderLinden.md

 ---
-title: "All My Friends Are Dead - A Day in the Museum Basement"
+title: All My Friends Are Dead - A Day in the Museum Basement
-layout: post
+layout: page
 author: avlinden
-permalink: /2018-01-29-All-my-friends-are-dead-VanderLinden/
+permalink: /2018-01-29-All-my-friends-are-dead-VanderLinden
 tags:
 - animals
 - bones